hollyfgibbons/ANU-MAE-thesis-template/README.md

 ### How to open the template locally
 1. Install a LaTeX distribution (e.g., TeX Live or MikTeX)
+2. Install Latex writing environment (e.g., Texstudio)
-2. Install package `latexmk`
+3. Install package `latexmk`
-3. Create a new .tex file (MikTex - select the image of the notepad with a 'T')
+4. Create a new .tex file (MikTex - select the image of the notepad with a 'T')
-4. From the project root, run:
+5. From the project root, run:
 ```bash
 latexmk main.tex
 ```